machikania/release_candidates/machikania-p2/readme2-e.txt

 　Stores binaries used for embedding in Seeed XIAO RP2350.
 　-phyllosoma.uf2
-　　MachiKania type P BASIC system (without USB keyboard connection) USB connection between PC and Seeed XIAO RP2350 for writing Embed MACHIKAP.BAS etc. by convert.php
+　　MachiKania type P BASIC system (without USB keyboard connection) Connect a PC and Seeed XIAO RP2350 via USB for transfer the uf2 file Embed MACHIKAP.BAS etc. by convert.php

 　-phyllosoma_kb.uf2
-　　MachiKania type P BASIC system main unit (USB keyboard connection compatible version) USB connection between PC and Seeed XIAO RP2350 for writing Embed MACHIKAP.BAS etc. by convert.php
+　　MachiKania type P BASIC system main unit (USB keyboard connection compatible version) Connect a PC and Seeed XIAO RP2350 via USB for transfer the uf2 file Embed MACHIKAP.BAS etc. by convert.php
 　　USB keyboard can be used in BASIC program